jchristn/Caching/README.md

 The Caching library provides a simple implementation of a FIFO cache (first-in-first-out) and two LRU (least-recently-used) caches, one based on a dictionary and the second based on a BTree (CSharpTest.Net.Collections).
 It is written in C# and is designed to be thread-safe.

-Two projects are included in the solution:
+Three projects are included in the solution:

 - Caching: the cache classes
+- TestNetFramework: a simple test client for .NET Framework 4.5.2
-- CachingTest: a simple test client
+- TestNetCore: a simple test client for .NET Core 2.0

 Three caches are included; the use case for each is also listed: